pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 On the venu2s with full size tiles (256pixels) the max tile cache is ~23, so we probbaly do not want to exceed 15 tiles in our cache to be safe.
 The more tiles in the cache, the more memory that will be used and the sytem will slow to a crawl.
 For smaller tiles the cache size will be larger, as each tile takes up less space in memory.

+See [Storage Tile Cache Size (tiles)](#storage-tile-cache-size-tiles) for a way to increase the available tiles without setting the in memory tile limit to a huge value.

 ### Max Pending Web Requests